PET HEALTH

 Four Minutes

 It’s normal for dogs to shake their heads and scratch themselves when they itch.
-But excessive head shaking and ear scratching could result in the formation of a dog ear hematoma.
+But excessive head shaking and ear scratching could result in a dog ear hematoma.
+These blisters can also be caused by a few different underlying conditions, and your vet may recommend surgical removal for treatment.1

-These blisters can also be caused by a few different underlying conditions, and surgical removal is generally recommended.
-Dog ear hematoma surgery can cost up to $2,000 or more, so it’s important to be financially prepared.1 Keep reading to learn more about hematomas and how pet insurance may be able to help you pay for treatment.
+Dog ear hematoma surgery could cost up to $2,000 or more, so it’s important to be financially prepared.2 Keep reading to learn more about hematomas and how pet insurance may be able to help you pay for treatment.

 What Is a Dog Ear Hematoma?